 - If you have pain or discomfort and are being treated by a physician, make sure you convey all the details of your pain and suffering to the physician so that this information will be noted in your medical records.

 - If you believe that you need medication to control your pain or discomfort, make sure that you ask for it.

 - If you are suffering continued pain or discomfort but do not have any further medical appointments scheduled, consider scheduling one yourself in order to ensure that your ongoing problems are documented.

 - If your pain or discomfort is interfering with your ability to lead your normal life, make sure that you write down any daily activities you are unable to do or that you are having difficulty doing because of your injuries.

 - If your injuries are visible (i.e., wounds, swelling, discoloration), make sure that you photograph them regularly and enable the “date stamp” function on your phone or camera.

 - Maintain a contemporaneous log or diary of everything you experience as a result of the accident (i.e. missed work, headaches, bouts of anxiety, sleepless nights).

 Are You Looking for a Personal Injury Attorney?
 Look No Further.

-If you were recently injured in an accident, Rosen Injury Law can help.
+If you were recently injured in an accident, Rosen Injury Law, P.A. can help.
 Our experienced Fort Lauderdale personal injury attorneys will answer any questions you may have about filing a lawsuit and who will help you build a strong case so that you can receive the compensation you deserve.